Theology resources

 - inspire others in the community to live in harmony with the whole of creation

-Copies are available from Methodist Publishing or you can download a copy of the report/guide here.
+Copies are available from Methodist Publishing or you can download the 2nd edition (2012).

 Also read the 2007 Methodist Conference Resolution ‘Caring for creation in the face of climate change’ (download here as PDF)